indexdata/localindices/doc/mike-notes.md

 It seems as though the expected way to use `lui-solr` is by building a Debian package and installing it.
 But the NEWS file is out of date with respect to the version number in IDMETA, and there is no Debian changelog, so it's hard to know the status of this code.
+The Debian control file seems a bit confused over whether the packages are named `masterkey-lui-solr` or `masterkey-lui-solr4`.

 The RPM specification file for `lui-solr` seems to be outdated: for example, it refers to `etc/solr-tomcat-context.xml` which doesn't exist